corelight/zeek-openvpn/README.md

 So far this will not detect shared key mode for UDP or TCP.

+If this protocol analyzer is able to parse the TLS information you will find data in your ssl.log.
+TCP TLS support works, and UDP TLS support will be coming in Zeek >= v4.1.

 If you have zkg and you have already run...

 ```